 When approaching a trip to the ‘Sunshine State’, you will want to tick off as many famous Floridan Landmarks as you can – and the best way is to do that is often by renting a car.
 After all, with 65,754.7 mi² of breathtakingly beautiful but often isolated wilderness, the limited bus and train options simply aren’t going to cut it.

 A landmark is a recognizable natural or artificial feature that typically stands out from its environment and has become a local or national symbol.
 For modern tourists, a landmark is useful for navigation – in terms of both being a physical waypoint and in trying to help you organize your itinerary.

 Getting the off-the-beaten-track is all well and good, but at the end of the day – there are some spots you just have to see when you visit a country.
-Think about the Las Vegas Strip or the White House in Washington DC.
+Think about the Las Vegas Strip, the Brisbane Story Bridge or the White House in Washington DC.
 Instantly recognizable places you couldn’t miss if you tried.
 And Florida has more than its fair share…

 There are so many places to explore in Florida; you could spend your life enjoying their richness and scrape only the surface.
 That is why we created this cheat sheet to guide you on your journey.

 How many of these famous Floridan Landmarks can you cram into one trip?
 If you plan it right, you might just hit them all — plus discover plenty more of your own things to do in Florida while you’re at it!

 30 Famous Florida Landmarks To Plan Your Road Trip Around! 🚗